kubecost/docs/alerts.md

 As of v1.72.0, Kubecost supports three types of alerts:

- 1. Recurring update

-   - Weekly (all namespaces) -- sends an email and Slack alert reporting cluster spend across all namespaces, with costs broken down by namespace
+ 1. [Recurring update](#type-recurring-update) - sends an email and/or Slack alert with cluster spend across all or a set of namespaces, with costs broken down by namespace
-   - Weekly (by namespace) -- sends an email and Slack alert reporting individual namespace spend, identified by `filter`

- 2. Budget -- sends an email and Slack alert reporting spend by aggregation and filter value
+ 2. [Budget](#type-budget) -- sends an email and Slack alert reporting spend by aggregation and filter value

- 3. Spend Change -- sends an email and Slack alert reporting increases in average hourly spend beyond a threshold relative to baseline average hourly spend, where baseline window is a timespan prior to the current window
+ 3. [Spend Change](#type-spend-change) -- sends an email and Slack alert reporting increases in average hourly spend beyond a threshold relative to baseline average hourly spend, where baseline window is a timespan prior to the current window

+ 4. [Health Diagnostic]() -- used for production monitoring for the health of Kubecost itself

 ## Configuring Alerts in Helm